matteosox/tubthumper/.github/CONTRIBUTING.md

 We use [Black](https://black.readthedocs.io/en/stable/index.html) for code formatting.
 To format your code, run the `test/black.sh` shell script to get all your spaces in a row.
 Black configuration can be found in the `pyproject.toml` file at the root of the repo.

 Black is setup to discover Python files recursively from the root of the repo, ignoring files and directories matching any `.gitignore` files.
+To add more Python files for formatting, edit `test/black.sh`.

 ### isort Import Ordering